Six recommended beaches in Okayama Prefecture. Enjoy summer to the fullest on the Seto Inland Sea beaches!

 access:

-By car: Approximately 20 minutes from Kojima IC on the Seto Chuo Expressway.
-Approximately 70 minutes from Okayama city
+By car: Approximately 20 minutes from Kojima Interchange on the Seto- Seto Expressway.
+Approximately 70 minutes from Okayama city center.

-Public transport: Take the bus (bound for Setouchi Marine Hotel) from JR Okayama Station to Setouchi Marine Hotel, approximately 70 minutes
+Public transportation: From JR Okayama Station, take a bus (bound for Setouchi Marine Hotel) to Setouchi Marine Hotel (approximately 70 minutes).

 2. Sami Beach (Kurashiki City)